-The Company has secured short-term funding by way of an unsecured non-recourse loan from the Executive Chairman, Mr Benjamin Chow.
-The loan is unsecured, interest free and with no set repayment terms.
-At 30 June 2017, the balance outstanding was \$10,644 (2016: N/A).
+The Company had secured short-term funding by way of an unsecured non-recourse loan from the Executive Chairman, Mr Benjamin Chow.
+The loan was unsecured, interest free and was repaid in full during the year.
+At 30 June 2017, the balance outstanding was \$10,644.